Pixelkit/PixelKit-Bootstrap-UI-Kits/README.md

 ## License

-Free PixelKit Bootstrap UI Kits is licensed under a Creative Commons Attribution 3.0 Unported (CC BY 3.0)  (http://creativecommons.org/licenses/by/3.0/) and MIT License - http://opensource.org/licenses/mit-license.html.
+Free PixelKit Bootstrap UI Kits is licensed under a MIT License - http://opensource.org/licenses/mit-license.html.

 You are allowed to use these elements anywhere you want, however we’ll highly appreciate if you will link to our website when you share them - http://pixelkit.com